What is a StoryHack?

 Example: Most any movie, book, or play you’ve seen is a narrative driven story.

-Experience driven stories (Think installation art or kiosks – projects crafted to create a specific experience for the viewer)
+Location driven stories (Think installation art, kiosks, or performance art – projects crafted to tell a story in a specific location)

 Objective driven stories (Think games – projects crafted with a specific objective to achieve)